anomasahar/anomasahar/README.md

 ###

-<p align="left">👋 Hi, I'm Anoma Sahar, a passionate Full Stack Developer and AI enthusiast!
-Currently pursuing the Certified Agentic and Robotic AI Engineer certification at PIAIC, I have hands-on experience in Next.js, TypeScript, Python, FastAPI, Docker, and Tailwind CSS.
-I’m driven to build innovative, scalable web applications and explore AI's potential in robotics.
-Let’s connect and create impactful solutions together!</p>
+<p align="left">🌍 I’m a passionate Full Stack Developer dedicated to creating modern web applications that deliver seamless user experiences. 💻✨

+🌟 I thrive in fast-paced environments, driven by adaptability and a passion for problem-solving.
+Currently, I’m pursuing the Certified Agentic and Robotic AI Engineer certification at PIAIC, deepening my understanding of AI and its transformative potential. 🎓🤖

+🤝 Excited to connect with like-minded professionals and explore innovative, tech-driven solutions.
+Let’s collaborate and unlock new possibilities together! 🌈🚀</p>

 ###